 - This all-lace bolero sells for about $60 from Davis's Bridal.
 It covers the shoulders completely, ends just below the bust line, and has short sleeves.

 Each bolero jacket is unique, so you'll want to look at many styles before you decide which one is going to suit your dress the best.
 Tulip Bridal has an excellent selection with prices ranging from around $30 to $150.

 Another instance of Spanish influences on traditional Mexican wedding attire is the mantilla.
 The mantilla is a chapel-length veil typically edged with lace.
 It falls in a single layer from the bride's head and is not gathered or layered, as are most European and American veils.

 You can also create your own mantilla using this pattern offered by Butterick.
-The pattern has layouts for multiple types of veils, including one that looks like a mantilla, and costs just over $7.
+The pattern has layouts for multiple types of veils, including one that looks like a mantilla, and costs about $9.
 The mantilla veil pattern has a graduated hem, with the longest portion hitting at the waistline.

 To make your own wedding dress, consider this Butterick pattern, which costs about $12.
 The pattern is for a long-sleeved, high-necked wedding dress.
 The dress' modest neckline and sleeves make it perfect to wear in a Catholic church, while the lace embellishments on its sleeves reflect Spanish influences.
 Although the back of this dress is made of lace, you can easily modify the dress to use a non-revealing fabric.